benfeely/homeserver-base-personal/ip-planning.md

   - Switch handles VLAN tagging and forwarding
   - Access points broadcast different SSIDs tagged with the appropriate VLAN
   - This approach eliminates the need for multiple physical network interfaces while maintaining logical separation
+- **Eufy Security System**: The Eufy Homebase E Hub is placed in the IoT network for security isolation:
+  - Assigned a static IP (10.10.13.30) for consistent access
+  - Specific firewall rules allow necessary connectivity while maintaining isolation
+  - Local storage and RTSP streaming are enabled to keep video data on-premises
+  - Integration with Hubitat automation hubs is facilitated through targeted firewall rules